Rasmita-D/immoeliza-pipeline/README.md

 ## :chart_with_upwards_trend: Enhancements
 1. Train the model on the data scraped from the last 2 weeks instead of the last day.
-2. Fix model deployment integration.
-3. Build dashboard for the reports generated in streamlit.
+2. Build dashboard for the reports generated in streamlit.
-4. Push data files into the git repo.
+3. Push data files into the git repo.

 ## ⏱️ Timeline